spmedia/Threat-Actor-Usernames-Scrape/README.md

 All the CTI nerds out there scraping intel stuffs and who are in the trenches, [dc225](https://defcon225.org/), sp, rj2, smurda, jekz, MoB, sikez, and [Cybersecurity Stickers](https://cybersecuritystickers.com/)

-If if you know of any cybersec researchers who might find this data interesting, share it w em <3
+If if you know of any cybersec researchers or CTI nerds who might find this data interesting, share it w em <3

 ----